Santa Maria Public Airport: Facilities

-Aerial Firefighting Air Tanker Base
+RLC - "Above And Beyond" uses a fleet of Sikorsky S-76 helicopters to transport oil rig workers to Platform Irene, Platform Hidalgo, Platform Harvest and Platform Hermosa from its operating base next to Central Coast Jet Center in Santa Maria.

+Aerial firefighting air tanker base

-The Santa Maria Airport also serves as an aerial firefighting air tanker base for the U.S. Forest Service as well as for state and local firefighting agencies in California.
-Aerial firefighting air tanker aircraft operating from the airport have included the McDonnell Douglas DC-10-30 wide body jet flown by 10 Tanker Air Carrier, the McDonnell Douglas MD-87 jet flown by Erickson Aero Tanker, the Lockheed C-130 Hercules turboprop flown by Coulson Flying Tankers, and the Grumman S-2 Tracker (S-2T version) turboprop operated by the California Department of Forestry and Fire Protection (CAL FIRE).
+The Santa Maria Airport serves as an aerial firefighting air tanker base for the U.S. Forest Service as well as for state and local firefighting agencies in California.
+Aerial firefighting air tanker aircraft operating from the airport have included the McDonnell Douglas DC-10-30 wide body jet flown by 10 Tanker Air Carrier, the McDonnell Douglas MD-87 jet flown by Erickson Aero Tanker, the Lockheed C-130 Hercules turboprop and the Boeing 737-300 flown by Coulson Flying Tankers, and the Grumman S-2 Tracker (S-2T version) turboprop operated by the California Department of Forestry and Fire Protection (CAL FIRE).